dahlke/eklhad/DEVELOPMENT.md

 ### Deploying

 Before deploying, a few things need to be done.
 The React frontend needs to be compiled.
 A Linux artifact of the application needs to be built.
-Then a GCP image is created using Packer containing the new Linux artifact, and is used to deploy using Terraform.
+Then a Packer image needs to get created in either AWS or GCP, and then used to deploy using Terraform.

 ```bash